-Thyme can be used as an edger, but it has a tendency to die out in spots, so be prepared to fill in with new plants.
+Thyme can be used as an edger but has a tendency to die out in spots, so be prepared to fill in with new plants.

-- Thymus x citriodorus ‘Aureus’ - Lemon-scented thyme with a true lemon scent, the minty quality of thyme and golden variegated leaves.
+- Golden lemon thyme (Thymus x citriodorus "Aureus"): This thyme has a true lemon scent as well as the minty quality of thyme and golden, variegated leaves.

 When grown in warmer climates where it can get shrubby, prune hard, in early spring, to prevent the plant from getting too woody.
 Additional shaping can be done after flowering.
 Otherwise, all that is needed is to prune by harvesting and to remove and replace any areas that die out.